The world of gaming engines is more democratized than ever before.

 Go Beyond the Game – Build a Community

-After you’ve decided which game engine is best for your needs, consider leveraging an SDK to support in-game chat messaging.
+After you’ve decided which game engine is best for your needs, consider leveraging a gaming chat API to support in-game chat messaging.
 This will create a social community within your game that’ll earn the loyalty of existing players and attract new ones, too.
-Stream currently offers the Unreal SDK and will be releasing one for Unity within the coming months.
+Stream currently offers a Unity chat plugin and Unreal SDK.

 Click here to activate a free Chat trial to explore Stream’s gaming SDK for 30 days.